Basic Guitar Chords Chart: 25 Chords for Beginners

 How to Read Guitar Chord Diagrams

-Guitar String Names
+String Numbers and Names

-1st string – E
+1st string – E (high E)

 2nd string – B